Blockcode-game/.github/profile/README.md

 ## Why use Blockcode?
 Blockcode has a dedicated samples/ page where you can remix existing files to create new games!

 Blockcode also has a dedicated video explaining why it's features is so powerful!

+## Blocks
+Blockcode has a dedicated PDF of block definitions to learn how the blocks work and how to make games with them!